 You don’t want it to overflow!
 Well, unless you want to turn it into an eruption experiment too.
 For this reason and quick cleanup, I like to do this on a tray.

-Let the children take turns adding a piece of an Alka Seltzer table to the cup. *DO NOT let them put the tablet in their mouth at any time.
+Add pieces of the Alka Seltzer tablet to the cup. *DO NOT let kids put the tablet in their mouth at any time.

 Why this Science Experiment Works